ruthgutkovitch/Password-Generator/README.md

 *Generates password from given sentence or by taking sentences from dictionary or by choosing random digits, letters and punctions.

-*the user can choose the length of their password.
+*The user can choose the length of their password.
 Also, there is an options to include digits or upper case letters, lower case letters and punctions.